Section on Developmental Neurogenomics

 Armin Raznahan, MD PhD, Chief

-The Section on Developmental Neurogenomics (SDN) is dedicated to better understanding the biology of childhood-onset neuropsychiatric disorders in ways that might ultimately help to improve disease prediction, detection and treatment.
-Together with our collaborators, we work towards this goal in two mutually-informative ways.
+The Section on Developmental Neurogenomics (SDN) is dedicated to better understanding the biology of pediatric-onset neuropsychiatric disorders in ways that might ultimately help to improve disease prediction, detection and treatment.
+We work towards this goal through the interwoven three research themes detailed below.
+All three themes integrate complementary research approaches (clinical work, computational biology and wet-lab) and data modalities (behavioral, neuroimaging and molecular data) to cycle between connected questions in basic and clinical neuroscience.